mylinuxforwork/dotfiles/README.md

 Please check the troubleshooting section in case of issues.

-## Screenlock and suspend
+## Screenlock, suspend and DPMS

 Hypridle will start Hyprlock after 10 minutes of inactivity and will try to suspend one minutes later.

-In the ML4W welcome app you can switch between a Laptop (systemctl) and Desktop PC configuration (dpms).
-The prepared hypridle templates are stored in /hypr/conf/hypridle/ and will overwrite the file /hypr/hypridle.conf
+In the ML4W Dotfiles Settings App you can define the timeouts for Hyprlock, suspend and DPSM.

 The selected hypridle configuration can be restored from the ML4W installer during a dotfiles update.